AcceleratedLinux/accelerated-linux/linux/Documentation/virt/uml/user_mode_linux_howto_v2.rst

 security-wise.
 Allowing it as a loadable module parameter isn't.

-If such functionality is desireable for a particular application (e.g. loading BPF "firmware" for raw socket network transports), it should be off by default and should be explicitly turned on as a command line parameter at startup.
+If such functionality is desirable for a particular application (e.g. loading BPF "firmware" for raw socket network transports), it should be off by default and should be explicitly turned on as a command line parameter at startup.